 Beyond that, without high-quality insulation, wineries will end up paying more in heating and cooling costs, which just adds to the overall cost of running a winery.

-So, while it goes unseen, insulation is another essential must-have for any wine building design.
+So, while it goes unseen, exterior wall insulation is another essential must-have for any wine building design.
 Wineries should consider their insulation options and needs and choose a high-quality option that will keep the winery well-insulated and prevent temperature changes from occurring.

 3. Choose the Right Flooring